 The zone_nis_servers group is required to assign permissions to managed computers that act as NIS servers, and should not be manually deleted or modified.

 This option checks that the group exists and includes all of the computers acting as NIS servers to ensure data integrity.

 Check for discrepancy between the DNS name for a computer in Active Directory and its Centrify computer profile name.

 Insufficient permission for agent version update

-Check whether the computer object in Active Directory has sufficient permission to update the version number property of the Centrify UNIX agent in the computer’s serviceConnectionPoint object.
+Check whether the computer object in Active Directory has sufficient permission to update the version number property of the Centrify Agent for *NIX in the computer’s serviceConnectionPoint object.